suark/prokeepLogin/README.md

 And the main tests:

 - A valid login
-- An different combinations of invalid logins
+- And different combinations of invalid logins

 Scripts: